ARSTAR cultured marble manufacturing facility

 Where is ARSTAR cultured marble manufactured?

-ARSTAR manufactures cultured marble surfaces in Monterrey, México, with distribution from Laredo, Texas.
-The company has been in operation since 2002 and is ISO 9001:2015 certified.
+ARSTAR manufactures cultured marble surfaces in Monterrey, Nuevo León, México, with distribution from Laredo, Texas.
+The company has been in continuous operation since 2002 and manufactures under ISO 9001:2015 Quality Management System controls.
+Approximately 95% of raw materials are sourced from within the United States.

 Last updated: April 2026